yufanana/ROStutorial/ROS_notes.md

 - add `message_generation` under `find_package`
 - add `file_name.srv` under `add_service_files`
 - `cakin_make` in workspace directory to create the service

-3 header files (.h) will be created in the workspace `devel/include/ros_essentials` for the service.
+- Then, 3 header files (.h) will be created in the workspace `devel/include/ros_essentials` for the service.

 __Step 2 & 3 Create ROS Service/Client Node__ <br>
 Refer to source files.